Spinnaker Place Townhome 1

 No analysis available

-I searched for parking fees, paid stalls, monthly parking charges, and rental language.
-The remarks mention garages, driveways, and guest parking, but no separate parking cost is stated.
+I searched for monthly parking charges, rental-stall language, or any additional parking cost, and found none.
+The remarks discuss garages and guest parking, but no parking fee is stated.

 Guest parking is well supported by both MLS data and public remarks.
 Multiple listings explicitly state "guest parking available," "ample guest parking," and "lots of guest parking," indicating this is a shared building/community feature.
 The consistency across multiple agents makes this high confidence.